Ponteland Runners / Ponteland Tri

 Many of our club members compete in local events including, park runs, fun runs, 10k, half & full marathons, duathlons and triathlons.
 We have members who cover a wide variety of sporting interests, fell running, triathlon, duathlon, boot camp, road cycling, mountain biking and multi-sport challenge events, at both individual and team level have all been completed by members of Ponteland Runners/Tri.

-If you’re interested in Running or Starting Running contact us and you’ll be made very welcome to run with us for a few weeks before deciding if we are the club for you.
-New members in the past at various levels of ability have benefitted from adding our sessions to their training.
+If you’re interested in running or starting running contact us and you’ll be made very welcome to run with us for a few weeks before deciding if we are the club for you.
+New members in the past at various levels of ability have benefited from adding our sessions to their training.
 Your also more than welcome to just turn up to any of our sessions and introduce yourself to the session leader.

 Ponteland Runners History – Est. 2005

 Ponteland Runners was formed in 2005 when a number of local people decided that they would like to improve their fitness and run in and around Ponteland.
 The first event the club took part in was the 2006 Blaydon Race.
 The original participants were mostly married couples so the Monday night run featured a ladies and then a mens run an hour apart to allow shared childminding.
 The Club affiliated with England Athletics in 2007.
 The Blaydon Race and The Great North Run are still major events for the club with good numbers participating each year.
 These and other local races now form part of our annual Club Championship competition which helps promote racing within the club.

 The club decided in 2011 to advertise to encourage new members.
 This enabled us to grow towards our current membership level.
 Advertisements were made in the “Ponteland News and Views” magazine and produced more enquiries than actual runners.
 Obviously it’s easier to enquire than to actually turn up!!
 Ponteland Runners Sessions are now also advertised via the Run England website.